Hellymaw/ragnarok-red/embedded/apps/ps_test/README.md

 Provisioning is done using the BlueZ meshctl utility.
 In this example, we'll use meshctl commands to bind:

-- Button1, Button2, and LED1 to application key 1.
-It then configures Button1 and Button2
-  to publish to group 0xC000 and LED1 to subscribe to that group.
+- Button1 and LED1 to application key 1.
+It then configures Button1 publish to group 0xC000 and LED1 to subscribe to that group.
-- Button3, Button4, and LED3 to application key 1.
-It then configures Button3 and Button4
-  to publish to group 0xC000 and LED3 to subscribe to that group.

 ```
 discover-unprovisioned on